-Under our registration rights agreement with JMP Securities, we may suspend sales under the shelf registration statement by the stockholders holding securities issued and sold in the original offering.
+Under our registration rights agreement with JMP Securities, we may suspend sales under the shelf registration statement by the selling stockholders holding offered securities sold under the original offering.
 For a period not to exceed thirty days in any three month period or ninety days in the aggregate in any twelve month period in the event of:

-- an underwritten offering where we are advised by the representative of the underwriters that the sale of securities pursuant to the shelf registration statement would have a material adverse effect on our underwritten offering; or - pending negotiations relating to, or the consummation of, a transaction or the occurrence of an event - that would require additional disclosure of material information by us in the shelf registration statement and that has not been so disclosed; - · as to which we have a bona fide business purpose for preserving confidentiality; or - that renders us unable to comply with Securities and Exchange Commission requirements, in each case under circumstances that would make it unduly burdensome to cause the shelf registration statement to become effective or to promptly amend or supplement the shelf registration statement on a post effective basis, as applicable.
+- an underwritten offering where we are advised by the representative of the underwriters that the sale of securities pursuant to the shelf registration statement would have a material adverse effect on our underwritten offering; or - pending negotiations relating to, or the consummation of, a transaction or the occurrence of an event - that would require additional disclosure of material information by us in the shelf registration statement and that has not been so disclosed; - as to which we have a bona fide business purpose for preserving confidentiality; or

+• that renders us unable to comply with Securities and Exchange Commission requirements, in each case under circumstances that would make it unduly burdensome to cause the shelf registration statement to become effective or to promptly amend or supplement the shelf registration statement on a post-effective basis, as applicable.

-No assurance can be given as to (1) the likelihood that an active market for our common stock will develop, (2) the liquidity of any such market, (3) the ability of the stockholders to sell our common stock or (4) the prices that stockholders may obtain for any of the shares of our common stock.
-No prediction can be made as to the effect, if any, that future sales of our common stock, or the availability of securities for future sale, will have on the market price-prevailing from time to time.
-Sales of substantial amounts of our common stock, or the perception that such sales could occur, may adversely affect prevailing market prices of the common stock.
+No assurance can be given as to (1) the likelihood that an active market for our securities will develop, (2) the liquidity of any such market, (3) the ability of the stockholders to sell the securities or (4) the prices that stockholders may obtain for any of the securities.
+No prediction can be made as to the effect, if any, that future sales of securities, or the availability of securities for future sale, will have on the market price-prevailing from time to time.
+Sales of substantial amounts of the securities, or the perception that such sales could occur, may adversely affect prevailing market prices of the common stock.
 See "Risk Factors-Risk Factors Related to the Offering."

-For a description of certain restrictions on transfers of our common stock held by certain of our stockholders, "Underwriting."
+For a description of certain restrictions on transfers of our securities held by certain of our stockholders, "Plan of Distribution."